European Vegetarian Union: Other labels in the European Union

-Despite the organization's efforts, the European Commission initially refused to enact any changes.
-The EVU has continued to lobby state governments, especially in Germany because the country experienced more widespread support for the labeling legislation.
+Despite the organisation's efforts, the European Commission initially refused to enact any changes.
+The EVU has continued to lobby state governments, especially in Germany because the country experienced more widespread support for the labelling legislation.
 As a result, "consumer protection ministers of German Länder unanimously agreed on a proposal for a wording of the definition of the terms "vegan" and "vegetarian" for food labelling and put it into effect for the food control authorities within their jurisdictions, making it de facto binding."
-A recent 2018 report predicts that "vegan" and "vegetarian" labels will be required to meet the EVU's criteria by the year 2020.